jundalisay/spblist/content/en/research/marx/german/chapter-1/part-a2.md

 From the above it is clear that the real intellectual wealth of the individual depends entirely on the wealth of his real connections.
 Only then will the separate individuals be liberated from the various national and local barriers, be brought into practical connection with the material and intellectual production of the whole world and be put in a position to acquire the capacity to enjoy this all-sided production of the whole earth (the creations of man).
 All-round dependence, this natural form of the world-historical co-operation of individuals, will be transformed by this communist revolution into the control and conscious mastery of these powers, which, born of the action of men on one another, have till now overawed and governed men as powers completely alien to them.
 Now this view can be expressed again in speculative-idealistic, i.e. fantastic, terms as “self-generation of the species” (“society as the subject”), and thereby the consecutive series of interrelated individuals connected with each other can be conceived as a single individual, which accomplishes the mystery of generating itself.
 It is clear here that individuals certainly make one another, physically and mentally, but do not make themselves.

-[5.
-Development of the Productive Forces as a Material Premise of Communism]
+5. Development of the Productive Forces as a Material Premise of Communism

 This “alienation” can only be abolished given 2 practical premises.